 Brachytherapy: Also called image-directed irradiation (and internal radiation therapy), a form of radiation therapy for prostate cancer.
 There are two types of brachytherapy for prostate cancer: low-dose rate (LDR) and high-dose rate (HDR).
 The most commonly used one is LDR.
 During this procedure, radioactive seeds are implanted into the prostate gland under ultrasound guidance.
 The number of seeds and their locations are determined by a computer-generated treatment plan for each patient.
 The seeds remain in place permanently and become inactive after a period of months.
 HDR brachytherapy is a newer treatment and involves the temporary placement of hollow needles in the prostate.
 These are filled with a radioactive substance for a period of minutes and then removed.
 This is repeated two to three more times over several days.

-Cannulas: tubes that hold an instrument called a laparoscope (see below) and other instruments that allow access to the abdominal cavity for laparoscopic surgery.
+Cannulas: tubes that are used to help deliver something into the body or allow access into the body.
+Examples include a tube to hold an instrument called a laparoscope (see below) and other instruments that allow access to the abdominal cavity for laparoscopic surgery.

 Carcinoma in situ: cancer that involves only the tissue in which it began; it has not spread to other tissues.